-The Company pledged cash on its current account of KZT 1,000 thousand as collateral under this loan facility.
-Additional collateral is presented by cash flows received under the contract with NAC KAP on purchase and sale of natural uranium concentrate in the form of uranium oxide.
+The Company pledged cash on its current account in the amount of KZT 1,000 thousand as collateral under this loan facility (Note 14).
+Additional collateral is represented by cash flows received under the contract with NAC KAP on purchase and sale of natural uranium concentrate in the form of uranium oxide.